Exploring Tekkotsu Programming on Mobile Robots:

 startnode: StateNode =N=> startnode

-If you don't name your start node "startnode", then you must tell the parent state machine what your start node is by assigning a value to startnode at the end of your setup() function.
+The first node defined in the state machine is assumed to be the start node unless there is actually a node with the name "startnode".
+Alternatively, you can explictly tell the parent state machine what your start node is by assigning a value to the variable startnode at the end of your setup() function.

 You can assign names to transitions as well as to nodes.
 If you don't do this, they will be assigned generated names like nulltrans1 or eventtrans3.
 Assigning your own names can make the code more readable, and it can make traces (either from the Event Logger or the Storyboard tool) more understandable.
 Exanple: